Seth Nana Twumasi

-Seth Nana Ofori-Twumasi (born 15 May 1990) is an English professional footballer who plays as a defender or midfielder for Peterborough & District League side Oakham United.
+Seth Nana Ofori-Twumasi (born 15 May 1990) is a professional footballer who plays as a defender or midfielder for Peterborough & District League side Oakham United.
+Born in Ghana, he is a former youth international for England.

 Early life

 Twumasi was born in Accra, Ghana and moved to England at the age of nine.
 He grew up on the same housing estate in West London as Carlton Cole.